streamich/portable-example/README.md

 In `portable.js` manifest you have to define 3 variables: `dest`, `layer`, and `bundle`.

  - `dest` is simply the destination folder where the output will be saved.
- - `layer` this defines the 'layers' or files that you want to package together.
+ - `layer` defines the 'layers' or files that you want to package together.
  - `bundle` specifies the final output target, be it a browser app or a node.js app.

 Let's start by creating a layer with the core functionality of our app.
 Edit your `portable.js` file to as follows: